evkx/evkx.github.io/content/models/kia/ev9/EV9_GT-Line_AWD/_index.md

 ### Regenerative Braking

-[Regenerative braking](../../../../technology/regen/) is available in two modes.
-You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen.
+The [regenerative braking](../../../../technology/regen/) system in this model offers several modes to enhance efficiency and driving experience.
+The most efficient option is the [**Automatic Regeneration Mode**](../../../../technology/regen/#automatic-regen-adaptive), where the vehicle coasts when possible and employs regenerative braking to reduce speed as needed. <br /><br />**Manual regeneration** is another mode, where regenerative braking is controlled by pressing the brake pedal.
+The brake system blends in physical brakes only when necessary. <br /><br/>  Another option is the [**Regen on Accelerator Pedal**](../../../../technology/regen/#one-pedal-driving) mode where regenerative braking is activated when the driver eases off the accelerator pedal.
+This system allows the vehicle to slow down and recover energy without the driver needing to press the brake pedal, a feature often referred to as **one-pedal driving**.
 The system stops the car completely using friction brakes.

+Additionally, you can adjust the strength of the regenerative braking when you lift your foot off the accelerator.
+There are four levels of regenerative braking to choose from, allowing you to customize the driving experience to your preference.

 The maximum regenerative power is 150 kW.